Eufaula, Oklahoma

-Eufaula is a city in and the county seat of McIntosh County, Oklahoma, United States.
+Eufaula (Note: /juˈfɔːlə/ yoo-FAW-lə; Yofalv, yofá:la, /mus/.) is a city in and the county seat of McIntosh County, Oklahoma, United States.
 The population was 2,766 at the 2020 census.
 It is in the southern part of the county, north of McAlester and south of Muskogee.

 The name "Eufaula" comes from the Eufaula people, part of the Muscogee Creek confederacy.
 The town and county are within the jurisdiction of the federally recognized Muscogee Nation, descendants of the tribe who were removed here from the Southeastern United States in the 1830s.